 The Medicines and Healthcare products Regulatory Agency (MHRA), the UK authority in the sphere of medical devices, has published a guidance document which describes the applicable regulatory requirements, and also provides additional clarifications and recommendations to be taken into consideration by medical device manufacturers, study sponsors, and other parties involved in the supply of medical devices intended to be marketed and used in the UK.
-It is important to mention that recommendations provided in the guidance could be subject to changes due to the relevant changes to the underlying legislation.
+This guidance is subject to change as the underlying legislation evolves and in 2025 and 2026, it has been evolving significantly.
+Manufacturers should treat this as an active framework requiring ongoing monitoring rather than a static reference document.

 The document explains what manufacturers need to do to place a medical device on the markets of Great Britain, Northern Ireland, and the European Union (EU).
 It provides an overview of the UK system as managed by the Medicines and Healthcare products Regulatory Agency, outlining the key processes for device certification, conformity marking, registration, and post‑market obligations.